nowuX/rplt/README.md

 # RLPT
-RPLT (Rust Propsoitional Logic Table) is a lightweight truth table generator for propositional logic expressions.
+RPLT (Rust Propositional Logic Table) is a lightweight truth table generator for propositional logic expressions.
 Written in Rust, it parses logical formulas and outputs their complete truth tables.
 Supports operators like NOT, AND, OR, CONDITIONAL and BICONDITIONAL

 # Build From Source